November 16, 2015

 Given the high costs associated with crashes, it is clear that safe driving behaviors directly affect the bottom line and should be recognized as such.
 Positive results are realized when driving performance is incorporated into the overall evaluation of job performance.
 Reward and incentive programs typically involve recognition, monetary rewards, special privileges or the use of incentives to motivate the achievement of a predetermined goal.
 Companies are gradually realizing that ‘gamification’ – the process by which natural human tendencies are harnessed to work towards a rewards-based goal – provides a means of healthy competition that enhances and reinforces positive behavioral change.
 These desired use patterns emerging from intrinsically ‘gameful’ experiences can be a powerful motivating force to improve driving behavior among fleet drivers.

 Azuga’s mobile app for fleet drivers is a paradigm shift towards reframing incentives and getting fleet drivers to change their behavior.
 With this mobile app, drivers are able to compare their driver scores with other fleet drivers on a leaderboard.
 Since these scores are based on events carried out by the driver, it becomes easy for a driver to understand that he or she would have to reduce such events in order to improve driving scores and be within range of his or her peers.
 Azuga’s platform also enables fleet managers to reward drivers with gift cards sent from the web app to a driver’s mobile app.
 Such incentives further encourage drivers to perform better by driving safer.
-The mobile app, through its Gamification and Rewards features, offers a novel way of improving fleet safety with high ROI as a result.
+The fleet tracking app, through its Gamification and GPS fleet tracking features, offers a novel way of improving fleet safety with high ROI as a result.

 Do get in touch to learn what it can do for your fleet and for quotes and demonstrations.